Seelos Therapeutics - Consensus Indicates Potential 352.0% Upside

-Seelos Therapeutics found using ticker (SEEL) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The target price ranges between 12 and 4 calculating the mean target price we have 8.
-Now with the previous closing price of 1.77 this would imply there is a potential upside of 352.0%.
-The 50 day MA is 1.02 and the 200 day moving average is 0.98.
-The market capitalisation for the company is $96m.
+Seelos Therapeutics found using ticker (SEEL) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 12 and 4 with the average target price sitting at 8.
+With the stocks previous close at 1.77 this is indicating there is a potential upside of 352.0%.
+The 50 day moving average now sits at 1.02 and the 200 moving average now moves to 0.98.
+The company has a market cap of $96m.
 Visit the company website at: http://seelostherapeutics.com

 Seelos Therapeutics, a clinical-stage biopharmaceutical company, focuses on developing and commercializing of novel technologies and therapeutics for the treatment of central nervous system, respiratory, and other disorders.
 The company’s lead programs are SLS-002, an intranasal racemic ketamine for the treatment of acute suicidal ideation and behavior in patients with major depressive disorder and post-traumatic stress disorder; SLS-005, a protein stabilizer for the treatment of Sanfilippo syndrome; and SLS-006, a partial dopamine agonist for the treatment of patients with Parkinson’s disease (PD).
 Its preclinical programs include SLS-007, an anti-alpha-synuclein peptidic inhibitor to treat patients with PD; SLS-008, an orally available antagonist for chemoattractant receptor-homologous molecule for the treatment of chronic inflammation in asthma and pediatric orphan indications; SLS-004 for the treatment of PD; SLS-010, an oral histamine H3A receptor antagonist for narcolepsy and related disorders; and SLS-012, an injectable therapy for post-operative pain management.
 Seelos Therapeutics was founded in 2016 and is headquartered in New York, New York.